Castelnuovo-Mumford regularity bounds for singular surfaces: Regularity bounds for singular surfaces

-In this section, we give a regularity bound for a projective normal surfaces allowing the following singularities: rational, Gorenstein elliptic and log canonical.
+In this section, we prove our main theorem for a projective normal surface allowing the following singularities: rational, Gorenstein elliptic and log canonical.
 For the definition and classification of those singularities we refer to \cite{Reid:ChAlgSurf}, \cite{KM98} and \cite{Matsuki:Mori}.
-Here we only list the results we shall use and give related references for the convenience of the reader.
+Here we only list the results that we shall use.